Accueil

 © Stéphanie MENG-ZIRILLI - HELP CONGO

-Since 2000, HELP Congo has also set up additional programmes including:
+Since 2000, HELP Congo has developed other programs :

-In 2004, Aliette Jamart created the "bivouac" concept.
-The young, rescued chimpanzees are placed directly into the forest zone so as to habituate them as rapidly as possible to their future living environment, but with human presence for their feeding and for their physical security.
+In 2004, Aliette Jamart created the "bivouac" site, under the principle that very young chimpanzees are placed directly into the forest for quick adaptation to their future home, but with a human presence for feeding and physical security.

 plantation camp du sanctuaire camp du triangle lagune de conkouati